sara-sabr/ITStrategy/presentations/General-IT-and-strategy.md

 Note:

 - Why am I showing you this?
-- You will understand later
+Wait a bit... (will highlight how technology is ubiquitous)

 ### IITB's Vision Statement